pallets/jinja/docs/templates.rst

 In the default configuration:

 * a single trailing newline is stripped if present
-* other whitespaces (spaces, tabs, newlines etc.) are returned unchanged
+* other whitespace (spaces, tabs, newlines etc.) is returned unchanged

 If an application configures Jinja to `trim_blocks`, the first newline after a template tag is removed automatically (like in PHP).
 The `lstrip_blocks`